helium/HIP/0073-consensus-deselection-weighting.md

 1. Introduce new chain var `election_penalty_history_percentage` which is used during scoring of existing group members before selecting members for removal.
-This value controls whether and how much the previous penalties (those in the ledger and thus earned outside of the current epoch) contribute to the score.\
+This value controls whether and how much the previous penalties (those in the ledger and thus earned outside the current epoch) contribute to the score.\
    \
    Score for selecting to remove is thus:\